 Why are candle wicks sold in so many sizes?

 Wick size changes with jar diameter, wax blend, fragrance load, dye, and burn goals.
 Type tells you the family, while size controls how much fuel reaches the flame in that specific candle.
+For size selection after family choice, see how to properly size your candle wick.

 What usually tells you that the wick family or size is wrong?